 I am Alicia Appleman, also known as Alicia Appleman-Jurman.
-I am the author of “Alicia, My Story” and “Six Cherry Blossoms”.
+I am the author of “Alicia, My Story”, “Six Cherry Blossoms and Other Stories” and “Alicia: My story Continues, a Journey of Historical Photographs”.
 I am representing over one million Jewish people who were killed outside of concentration camps.

 My daughter Roan and son Dan built this web site – threatening to carry me screaming into the 21st century – Ha!